Skip to Content

 NameTypeDescription

-exprN/AThe expression to be wrapped.
+exprN/AThe expression to be traced.

 Expands to